CDCgov/phdi/containers/record-linkage/description.md

 2. Navigate to the `containers/record-linkage` folder and start the service by running `docker compose up --build`

-Congratulations the FHIR Converter should now be running on `localhost:8080`!
+Congratulations the record-linkage should now be running on `localhost:8080`!

 #### Running with Docker